Abhishake-Sharma/Apnacollegedemo/README.md

 # Apnacollegedemo
-This is my first git repository
+This is my first git repositorys
 <br>
 Author-Niki
 </br>